 Write brief posts on social media platforms such as LinkedIn, Facebook and Twitter to let your followers, fans and friends know that you are actively looking for businesses to buy.
 I put one post on LinkedIn and received 17 responses.

 Visit trade shows that cater to your target sector.
 Use it as an opportunity to contact business owners.
 Let them know you’re interested in buying profitable or distressed companies.

 Get to know other dealmakers and let them know the sector you’re looking at, and what kind of businesses you’re interested in buying.

 Swap deals with other dealmakers.
 After all, a deal you don’t want might just be someone else’s ‘dream deal’.

 There are a few drawbacks to going through administrators.
 You won’t be able to carry out much due diligence on the purchase.
-So you’ll be buying the assets ‘sight unseen’ and will probably have to make a blind bid.
+You will be buying the assets ‘sight unseen’ and will probably have to make a blind bid.
 On the plus side, administrators might agree to staged payments.